Organic fiducial inference

-Furthermore, it is worth noting that if Condition~2(b) is satisfied, then Principle~1 is essentially a special case of Principle~2.
-This is because to apply Principle~1 it is required that Condition~1 holds, and if it does then, first, Condition~2(a) must hold, second, the density $\omega_*(\theta_j\,|\,\gamma)$ could be regarded as converting itself into a point mass function at the value $\theta_j(\gamma)$, and third, as a result of this, the joint density function of $\Gamma$ and $\theta_j$ in equation~(\ref{equ5}) effectively becomes a univariate density function.
-Therefore, the integration of this latter function with respect to $\gamma$ would be naturally regarded as being redundant.
+Furthermore, it can be appreciated that, if Condition~2(b) is satisfied, then Principle~1 is essentially a special case of Principle~2.
+In particular, we can see that if the necessary condition to use Principle~1 is satisfied, i.e.\ Condition~1, then Condition~2(a) will be satisfied, and so if Condition~2(b) also holds, then both conditions required to use Principle~2 will hold.
+Also, under Condition~1, the density function $\omega_*(\theta_j\,|\,\gamma)$ could be regarded as converting itself into a point mass function at the value $\theta_j(\gamma)$, and as a result, the joint density function of $\Gamma$ and $\theta_j$ in equation~(\ref{equ5}) effectively becomes a univariate density function.
+Therefore, the integration of this latter function with respect to $\gamma$ in this equation would be, under Condition~1, naturally regarded as being redundant, and so equation~(\ref{equ5}) would, in effect, define the fiducial density $f(\theta_j\,|\,\theta_{-j},x)$ according to Principle~1.

-As a final point, we need to acknowledge the fact that important cases exist in which neither Condition~1 is satisfied nor Conditions~2(a) and~2(b) are both satisfied.
-If Condition~2(a) does not hold, then we have a problem that could be described as `spillage' due to the fact that the set $H_x$ will be a proper subset of $\{ \theta_j : (\exists \gamma \in G_x) [\theta_j \in \theta_j(\gamma)] \}$, and therefore this latter set `spills out' of the set $H_x$.
-How to deal with this problem of spillage will be returned to in Section~\ref{sec9}, and how to deal with cases where Condition~2(b) does not hold will be discussed in Section~\ref{sec13}.
+Finally, it should be acknowledged that important cases exist in which neither Condition~1 is satisfied nor Conditions~2(a) and~2(b) are both satisfied.
+If Condition~2(a) does not hold, then we have a problem that could be described as `spillage' due to the fact that the set $H_x$ will be a proper subset of the set $\{ \theta_j : (\exists \gamma \in G_x) [\theta_j \in \theta_j(\gamma)] \}$, and therefore this latter set `spills out' of the set $H_x$.
+How to deal with this problem of spillage will be explored in Section~\ref{sec9}, and how to deal with cases where Condition~2(a) holds but neither Condition~1 nor Condition~2(b) hold will be discussed in Section~\ref{sec13}.